sharkoandi/internship/README.md

 # Java Internship

-Welcome to my Java internship repository!
-This repository contains exercises, projects, and code samples related to my Java internship.
+Welcome to Java internship repository!
+This repository contains exercises, projects, and code samples related to Java internship.

 ## How to Use